JanSharp/VRCLockstep/notes.md

 - Enter single player mode
   - Clear and discard all queued data in the late joiner InputActionSync script
   - Clear queued data from the local player's InputActionSync script and instantly run all input actions that were queued
-  - Clear the "run action on tick" collection on the LockStepTickSync script
+  - Clear the "run action on tick" collection on the LockstepTickSync script

 While in single player mode, input actions are handled differently.
 See [input action sending](#input-action-sending-in-single-player-mode) for more info.